basnijholt/miflora/README.md

 While the battery usually lasts about a year indoor, it may also fail for unknown reasons before that.
 So the first thing to check if the battery is still good: take out the battery, wait 3 secs and put it back in.
 The light on the sensor should be flashing.
 If it is not: get a new battery.

 ### Range
-The distance between Bluteooth dongle and sensor should be less than 5 meters.
+The distance between Bluetooth dongle and sensor should be less than 5 meters.
 Try moving the sensor and dongle closer together and see if that solves the problem.
 If range is an issue, there are a few proxies/relays via MQTT available:
 * Linux
   * [plantgateway](https://github.com/ChristianKuehnel/plantgateway)
   * [miflora-mqtt-daemon](https://github.com/ThomDietrich/miflora-mqtt-daemon)